leesei/old.leesei.github.io/source/_posts/cinnamon-setup.md

 Disable all key bindings
 Don't copy to clipboard
-Enable all in notification, but no on click action
+Enable all in notification, but not on click action

 ### [Sound With Apps Volume](http://cinnamon-spices.linuxmint.com/applets/view/150)